Friday, August 23, 2019

 “Pretty much the most cool thing ever!”

 Hyren gulped down the fruit, tossing away the pit, not taking his eyes off of the desert beyond.
 The owners of the voices emerged from over the top of the sands, both wearing dusty cloaks and wide-brimmed hats, and toting backpacks with bedrolls.
 One was a red Zafara, her long tail waving behind her as her large feet supported her on the sand.
 The other was a teenage owner, pale-skinned with scattered freckles, a willowy build, and blue-grey eyes partially obscured by glasses.
-Her rust-brown hair, tied back from her face, was ceaselessly tossed by the desert wind.
+The desert wind ceaselessly tossed her long rust-brown hair, tied back from her face.

 Hyren narrowed his eyes.
-He had found Sloth’s test subjects.
 These two didn’t look like they could put up a fight.
-Thoughts flooded the commander’s mind of being welcomed back to the spacefleet, perhaps even being rewarded for his heroic return—
+Thoughts flooded the commander’s mind of being welcomed back to the spacefleet, being rewarded for his heroic return—

 “Oh, wow!” the owner said when she noticed the pond, while the Zafara stumbled down the dune a bit.
 “An oasis!
 Funny, that’s not on the map…” The girl examined an ancient-looking roll of paper.
 “Although, considering its age, it was possibly drawn before the oasis even existed.”

 “And fruit!” the owner said, kneeling down to refill their canteens.
-She rose again and moved toward the fruit trees while the Neopet continued to frolic in the pond.
+She rose again and moved toward the fruit trees while her Neopet frolicked in the pond.

 “You bet!” the Zafara said as she produced a shuttered lantern from her pack.
 “Come on, I wanna check this place out!
 Who knows what we’ll discover!”

 The two of them both drew in a gasp, and Hyren had to restrain himself from doing so as well.
 The room blossomed into vivid colour, and what the commander had thought was an ordinary cave turned out to be covered with gigantic murals of Neopets in elaborate robes and headdresses, entwined with intricate floral and geometric patterns.
-Suddenly Hyren felt a twinge of regret that he hadn’t tried harder to bring light into the cavern, instead choosing to skulk about in shadow and completely missing what was in front of his face all along.
+Hyren felt a twinge of regret that he hadn’t tried harder to bring light into the cavern, instead choosing to sulk in shadow and completely miss the splendor that had been in front of his face all along.

 “Wow—I guess that weird old Poogle was right!” the Zafara said.
 Her voiced ricocheted sharply off the walls, and Hyren grabbed his antennae and grimaced.